catalyst-team/classification/README.md

         * model, for instance `MultiHeadNet`
         * detailed architecture description
         * using pretrained model
-    * `stages`: you can configure training or inference in several stages with different hyperparameters, optimizers, callbacks and loss-functions.
+    * `stages`: you can configure training or inference in several stages with different hyperparameters.
 In our example:
         * optimizer params
         * first learn the head(s), then train the whole network